jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="index-variable" %}

 <a name="i"></a>The special variable `i` will stand in for the index
-of whichever list member your interview asks about.
+of whichever list member your Steward asks about.

 You can nest iterators up to six levels, using the variables `i`, `j`, `k`, `l`, `m`, and `n`, but you have to use them in this order.